 - Trim excess fat from chicken thighs.

-- Lay the chicken out flat on a plastic cutting board or plate.
-Add 2 slices of ham and 1 slice of Swiss cheese to each chicken thigh.
-Roll the chicken so the ham and the cheese are surrounded.
+- Lay chicken out flat on a plastic cutting board or plate.
+Add 2 slices of ham (30 grams) and 1 slice of Swiss cheese (18 grams) to the chicken thigh.
+Roll the chicken so the ham and cheese are surrounded.
 Secure using toothpicks.
-Repeat process with 4 remaining chicken thighs.
+Repeat this process with 4 remaining chicken thighs.